ssoravitt/ssoravitt.github.io/_pages/about.md

 > I believe --- I can make the world better through music cognition research.

-Although my formal role is called a research assistant, I am currently being like an independent researcher who conducts my own research project about music cognition and physiological signals (EEG, ECG, and EDA), supervised by Asst.
-Prof. Dr. Theerawit Wilaiprasitporn at INTERFACES lab, Vidyasirimedi Institute of Science and Technology, Thailand.
-If you have any questions, look for collaboration, and so on, please don’t hesitate to contact me via [email](soravitt.sang@gmail.com) (soravitt.sang[at]gmail[dot]com).
+Although my formal role is called a research assistant, I am currently being like an independent researcher who conducts my own research project about music cognition and physiological signals (EEG, ECG, and EDA), supervised by [Asst.
+Prof. Dr. Theerawit Wilaiprasitporn](https://scholar.google.com/citations?user=U-L-iGIAAAAJ&hl=th) at [BRAIN Lab](https://brain.vistec.ac.th/), VISTEC, Thailand.
+If you have any questions, look for collaboration, and so on, please don’t hesitate to contact me via email (soravitt.sang[at]gmail[dot]com).

 News and Updates
 ---